virtual-labs/exp-kundts-tube-apparatus-amrt/README.md

 <b>Discipline | <b> Physical Sciences
 :--|:--|
 <b> Lab | <b> Harmonic Motion and Waves Virtual Lab
-<b> Experiment|     <b> Fill your experiment name and number here
+<b> Experiment|     <b> Kundt's Tube Experiment

 ### About the Experiment

-Fill a brief description of this experiment here
+Kundt's tube is a device used to calculate the velocity of sound through a metal rod.
+Also the Young's modulus of the rod can be calculated.

 <b>Name of Developer | <b> Amrita Virtual Labs
 :--|:--|